Lose Weight with Type 1 Diabetes

 Why high carbohydrate diets alone don’t work

 So what is the right amount of carbohydrate then?
 The human body drives much like your car and carbohydrates are the gas tank.
 Your tank can only hold say 16 gallons (carbohydrate) of gas and trying to put 17 gallons in a 16 gallon tank will only lead to weight gain.
 The trick is to strike the right balance to fill the tank.
-For Type 1 diabetics who use a pump or track their total daily dose, this gas tank analogy is equivalent to the total daily dose of insulin.
+For people with type 1 diabetes who use a pump or track their total daily dose, this gas tank analogy is equivalent to the total daily dose of insulin.
 Meaning, the average total daily dose (assuming relatively stable blood sugar and no weight gain) is the baseline for knowing if your body is full up at 16 gallons or half-full at 8 gallons (close to “empty”).
 Non-diabetics need to monitor the total grams of carbohydrate via an app or other tracking method to do the same.

 Why high fat diets alone won’t work